veeso/cren/doc/commands/cren-new.md

 - `--bin` - Create a binary package
 - `--lib` - Create a library package
 - `-L --language <language>` - Specify the language of the package.
 Default is c11

+Package names must follow the following rules:

+- Must start with a letter
+- Can only contain letters, numbers, and underscores